AbrarAlzubaidi/learnPHP/notes/string_functions.md

     )
     ```

-## Implode
+## `implode()`

 ### what is it ??
-the oposite of explode function.
+the opposite of explode function.
 Join array elements and make it as a string. this will return a string.

 implode has alias name called: join